tartiflette/tartiflette-asgi/README.md

 }
 ```

-Furthermore, you can use **GraphiQL client**: visit [http://localhost:8000/graphql](http://localhost:8000/graphql) to interactively make queries in the browser. ✨
+Furthermore, you can use the built-in **GraphiQL client**: visit [http://localhost:8000/graphql](http://localhost:8000/graphql) to interactively make queries in the browser. ✨

 ![](https://github.com/tartiflette/tartiflette-starlette/blob/master/img/graphiql.png?raw=true)